-This water heater must never be installed outdoors in a location which may experience freezing temperatures.
-If installed indoors and there is an event such as a power outage, component failure, or other issue when freezing is likely, the heater and system must be drained to avoid the risk of damage due to freezing.
+The Heater unit must never be installed outdoors in a location which may experience freezing temperatures.
+If installed indoors, and there is an event such as a power outage, component failure or other issue when freezing is likely, the heater and system must be drained to avoid the risk of damage due to freezing.
 Glycol must not be used in volume water heating applications.

-6.B.5 Water Heater Pumps
+6.B.5 Heater Suggested Pumps